sparkflows/sparkflows-docs/docs/tutorials/data-exploration/data-profiling.rst

 Data Profiling
 =============

-Fire Insights makes it easy to profile data.
-In Fire Insights, user can create the workflow using Summary, Correlation, etc. nodes to get more details about the dataset.
+Sparkflows makes it easy to profile data.
+In Sparkflows, user can create the workflow using Summary, Correlation, etc. nodes to get more details about the dataset.

 Sample Dataset: http://eforexcel.com/wp/downloads-16-sample-csv-files-data-sets-for-testing/